ankitasikdar/cse2122/homework/homework-6.markdown

 Write a program with a base class for a bank account and two derived classes (as described below) representing accounts with different rules for withdrawing funds.
 Also write a function that transfers funds from one account (of any type) to another.

 A transfer is a withdrawal from one account and a deposit into the other.

-Since the transfer can be done at any time with any type of account the withdraw function in the classes must be virtual.
+Since the transfer can be done at any time with any type of account the withdraw function in the classes must be *virtual*.
 The transfer function utlizes polymorphism in order to transfer funds between *any* subclass of `BankAccount`.
 So the transfer function should receive `BankAccount` pointers as the "from" and "to" bank accounts.